jerryyyyy708/Screenshot_Recognize/README.md

 ## Dataset Information & datasource
 This dataset consists of 964 photos, with 500 photos from screenshots (including screenshots from games, animate, message application…etc), and 464 photos from camera.

-To make it easier to be used in model, the photos are resized into 64x64.
+The photos are resized into 64x64 in order to save memories.
 (for your own picture, you can use img_resizer.py to transform it)

 The mission is to classify whether the given picture is screenshot or from camera.